pythonkenyard/TDBuploader/README.md

 # To do:
 Current Priorities.
 (2020.07.13)
-Need to fix season naming for bhd. chromedriver autoupdater which matches to chrome version. (or consider adding as a binary? will cookies work?)
+Add year parsing so it can be added for movies or tv series when required.
+Fix season input for tdb
-Add episode name parsing and add to file upload. save useful info e.g. imgbox metadata.
+save useful info e.g. imgbox metadata.
-When multiple trackers, copy torrent and edit the announce instead of generating a new one which should save time especially on larger torrents.
 Update tdb to use imdb/tmdb tags when available for uploads.
--parse media info to check them.
+-parse media info to check them. - complete
--skip direct lookup of sites if available
+-skip direct lookup of sites if available - complete -otherwise lookup. - complete
--otherwise lookup.
 -when available tdb will overwrite default and use what is available.
 Review possibility to use tdb api.
 Dupe checker?